oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 In these cases, `<wlst-directory>` refers to the fully-qualified path to the WLST script (`wlst.sh` or `wlst.cmd`).

-If you are using an IDE for development and building, creating a `mavin-config` file will allow some Maven tasks to be performed within the IDE.
+If you are using an IDE for development and building, creating a `maven-config` file will allow some Maven tasks to be performed within the IDE.

 ### Build Commands